Services › Anti-Money Laundering › AML/CFT Act and Regulations

 - AML/CFT Regulations and Commencement Order 2011

-- Policy decision on shared compliance officer for DBGs
+- Shared compliance officer for DBGs

 About the AML/CFT ActThe Anti-Money Laundering and Countering Financing of Terrorism Act 2009 (AML/CFT Act) places obligations on New Zealand’s financial institutions and casinos to detect and deter money laundering and terrorism financing.